hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 * <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>i</kbd> **for PC users**
 * <kbd>Command</kbd> + <kbd>option</kbd> + <kbd>i</kbd> **for Mac users**

-Additionally, you can write inline R code enclosed by single backticks (\`) containing a lowercase `r` (like \`\`\` code chunks).
+Additionally, you can write inline R code enclosed by single backticks (\`) containing a lowercase `r`.
 This allows for variable returns outside of code chunks, and is extremely useful for making report text more dynamic.
-For example, you can print the current date inline within the report with this syntax: `` `r Sys.Date()` `` (no spaces).
+For example, you can print the current date inline within the report with this syntax: `` `r Sys.Date()` ``.
+See how we implement this at the 4th line of code in `workshop-example.rmd` file.

 For the **final chunk in your analysis, it is recommended to run the `sessionInfo()`** function.
 This function will output the R version and the versions of all libraries loaded in the R environment.
-The versions of the tools used is important information for reproduction of your analysis in the future.
+Documenting the versions of the tools you used is important for reproduction of your analysis in the future.

 ___